 - DNS servers: Enter a valid DNS server to ensure the proper configuration of File Services.

 - DNS suffixes: Provide the DNS suffix that is used with the file services.
-All other DNS suffixes from where the clients can access these file servers should also be included.
+All other DNS suffixes from where the clients can access these file servers must also be included.
 File Services does not support DNS domain with single label, such as "app", "wiz", "com" and so on.
-A domain name given to file services should be of the format thisdomain.registerdrootdnsname.
+A domain name given to file services must be of the format thisdomain.registerdrootdnsname.
 DNS name and suffix must adhere to the best practices detailed in https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/selecting-the-forest-root-domain.

 - Directory Service: Configure an Active Directory domain to vSAN File Services for authentication.
 If you are planning to create an SMB file share or an NFSv4.1 file share with Kerberos authentication, then you must configure an AD domain to vSAN File Services.